-Students may, in consultation with their Supervisor(s) and Supervisory Committee, opt for either a traditional-format or a paper-based thesis.
+PhD students may, in consultation with their Supervisor(s) and Supervisory Committee, opt for either a traditional-format or a paper-based thesis.
 Traditional and paper-based theses contrast mainly in terms of the “body” of the thesis—that is, the portion between the introduction and conclusion.
 A traditional thesis is a monograph consisting of chapters.
 A paper-based thesis includes an introduction and conclusion chapter, but the documents in-between are independent papers in journal-article format, rather than chapters that are not necessarily independent documents.
 This option is not open to MA students.

 Papers should be independent documents, in journal article format, following the norms for the relevant discipline.
 Note that length of paper is part of these norms.
 Papers must be thematically related such that the contribution to knowledge emerges across the papers as a body of work.
 Connecting text between the papers is optional.
 It could be included to make the relationship between the papers more apparent, or to elaborate further when the paper length is limited by publication norms.
 A final bibliography for all sources cited in the thesis must be included, in addition to the references listed at the end of each paper.